casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/interacting-with-NFTs.md

 4. `--session-arg "is_hash_identifier_mode:bool='false'"`

-   Argument that the hash identifier mode is ordinal, thereby requiring a `token_id` rather than a `token_hash`.
+   The argument that the hash identifier mode is ordinal, thereby requiring a `token_id` rather than a `token_hash`.

 5. `--session-arg "token_id:u64='0'"`